stillKeith/Porject/experment.md

 # Conclusion

-Testing the same models on the simlar data gives intresting results.
-The all the models inclueding the baseline porformed better when using the data from India then from Ireland.
+Testing the same models on the similar data gives interesting results.
+All the models including the baseline performed better when using the data from India then from Ireland.
-In both cases Naive Bayes model proformed the best, proving a better correctly classified percentage and better ROC area.
-This shows that not only was the model able to give the correct answer most often but the results could be repeated for again for another dataset of a simalar type.
+In both cases Naive Bayes model preformed the best, proving a better correctly classified percentage and better ROC area.
+This shows that not only was the model able to give the correct answer most often but the results could be repeated for again for another dataset of a similar type.
-J48 and kNN showed intresting results as they performed diffrently in each experment.
+J48 and kNN showed interesting results as they performed differently in each experiment.
 When tested with the Irish data, J48 had a better percentage of correctly classified instances than kNN.
 When tested with the Indian data kNN was better.
+However the ROC Area for is worse kNN then J48.
+This suggests that although kNN has a better classification score that it may not be able to reproduce the same results with a different dataset.
+Performing the same test with a dataset with attributes that are closer to climate to Ireland.
+There is a large different between the temperature which don't effect the models as much as you would expect in Ireland.
+Also there is a difference in how Ireland and India developed as countries which may have also effected the tests.
+We see this as area harvested is the top node in the J48 tree for India rather then year in Ireland.
+This suggests that the quality of seed is not as good as that in Ireland.
+When the model was tested with the Ireland dataset it shows that year is the most important, suggesting that the farming methods changed which caused an increase in yields.